Now that your mission is closed, it's time to analyze your data!

 - Finally, we'll give a brief overview of scout groups, and talk about how you can export your data.

 Filtering your data

-You can apply filters based on your closed-ended questions, demographic info, scout groups or rankings, tags, and bookmarks.
+You can apply filters based on your closed-ended questions, demographic info, scout groups, tags, bookmarks, and screener data.